Methods and materials

 Studying independently doesn’t necessarily mean you will be studying on your own as there are plenty of opportunities to study in groups and many of our courses actively promote peer mentoring and peer-assisted study schemes.

 Laboratory and practical learning

 Learning by doing is an essential part of many courses, particularly if you are studying a science, engineering or health-related degree.
 These sessions aim to give you an insight into a working environment, knowledge of experimental methods and techniques and an understanding of academic material taught on the course.

 You may be asked to work independently, in pairs or as part of a small team and for most courses, where a practical element is incorporated, you will be required to submit a piece of work which will count towards your overall result.

 On many of our undergraduate courses you'll be given the chance to get involved in research.
-These opportunities give you the chance to be involved in work that has real impact beyond your degree, as well as equipping you with the analytical skills that will help you take the next step - whether that's into your new career or as a continuing student.
+These opportunities give you the chance to deliver real impact beyond your degree, as well as equipping you with the analytical skills that will help you take the next step – whether that's into your new career or as a continuing student.

 The main assessment methods are:

 Most courses will involve some form of continuous assessment of students.
 This means that marks obtained for essays, projects and laboratory work during the year are taken into account when deciding your final mark.

 Examinations are probably the most important method of assessment you will face at University and knowing how to deal with them is an essential skill that you will need to develop.